pydanny/pydanny.github.com/posts2014/04-05-pycon-beginners-guide.rst

 :category: python
 :slug: beginners-guide-pycon-2014

+**note**: This post has been updated for PyCon 2015.
+Even though the URL is old, the content is new.

 New to Python and/or conferences and attending the upcoming `PyCon 2015`_ in Montreal, Canada?
 Or is this your first conference?
 Or perhaps your first conference longer than a weekend?

 Hoping to get the most out of joining thousands of Python enthusiasts?